jfgrimm/ResearchCodingClub.github.io/README.md

    under [`_posts`](./_posts)
 2. Make sure the file name begins with the date in `YYYY-MM-DD-` format
-3. Make sure the first lines contain at least the following:
+3. Make sure the first lines contain at least the following (this is the YAML header):

 ```
 ---